 The Kingfisher’s Chorus welcomes anyone and everyone who wants to sing for the fun of it and to create music and harmony together in Redbrook.

 Savoy Youth Theatre

-Savoy are proud to present ’Willow’s Garden‘ at WVRF 2022, a play devised with the young people.
+Savoy were proud to present ’Willow’s Garden‘ at WVRF 2022, a play devised with the young people.
 Willow is a little girl with an inspirational imagination, who has created a beautiful and safe garden for her and her friends who find themselves homeless after floods and storms have devastated towns and villages.
-Join the performance at the Bridges Centre in Monmouth on 28th May to find out what happens to Willow, Hazel, Gaia and the Professor.
+They performed at Bridges Centre in Monmouth on 28 May 2022 as part of the festival.

 Chez is a theatre maker, circus artist and community practitioner using music and story to connect people.
 She is also an independent musician performing both self-penned and traditional folk songs.
 She believes in the power of sharing stories to anchor, learn from, and process our human existence.
 Taking a multi-disciplinary approach, from theatre to dance, clown to music, written word to improvisation, Chez responds to people, environment, nature, holding groups in a playful way to access the more serious topics and emotions in life; honouring and being inspired by what is happening in the moment.

 You must be logged in to post a comment.